All Episodes

 But here's an example.

-Increased support since his remarks that he would not support a Sharia law devout Muslim for president.
+Allison Camaradis on CNN's New Day today reporting on Carson's support, increased support since his remarks that he would not support a Sharia law devout Muslim for president.

-Ben Carson, since he made his comments about he would never support a Muslim for a president, his fundraising has gone up.
+Ben Carson, since he made his comments about he would never support a Muslim for president, his fundraising has gone up.

-He's gotten more dollars, and his Facebook followers, his social media, people, it's not just like it's gone viral.
+And his Facebook followers, his social media, people, it's not just like it's gone viral.

 It's like he's gotten more support, more likes, more followers.